Using SolarWinds Database Performance Analyzer to Diagnose Performance Issues

 No one likes getting that call that the application is down or is responding poorly and they suspect it is the database that is causing the issue.
 It would be great that when you do get that call, you could perform a quick check and see if there are issues on any of your SQL Server databases that could be causing this poor performance.

-Also, while it's never fun dealing with an ongoing performance crisis, at least with a real-time performance issue it gives you an easy place to start troubleshooting.
+Also, while it's never fun dealing with an ongoing performance crisis, at least with a real-time performance issue it gives you an easy place to start troubleshooting and optimizing SQL queries.
 But what happens if a user notifies you that reports were running slow or they experienced poor application yesterday or even last week?
-Would you be able to look into if it was at all caused by a database system or query issue?
+Would you be able to look into if it was at all caused by a database system or querying issue?

-Having a tool that provides a quick diagnosis of these types of issues is something every SQL Server database professional should have in their toolbox.
+Having a tool that provides a quick diagnosis of these types of issues is something every Microsoft SQL Server database professional should have in their toolbox to optimize their environment.
 Could you suggest a solution?

-Having reliable, predictable system performance is the goal of every IT professional.
-This is even more true for a SQL Server database professional given that the data is the backbone of almost every organization.
+Having reliable, predictable system performance is the goal of every IT professional, not performance problems.
+This is even more true for a Microsoft SQL Server database administrators given that the data is the backbone of almost every organization.
 While you could build your own set of scripts using views, events, auditing, etc. to perform these tasks.
 Building, and more importantly maintaining, these scripts can require a lot of time.
 Having a tool that can pinpoint any anomalies with respect to performance is something every database professional would welcome.
 One product that can do this is the SolarWinds Database Performance Analyzer for SQL Server (DPA).
-This software is capable of monitoring multiple platforms: Oracle, MySQL, DB2, SAP ASE, Cloud and of course SQL Server.
+This software is capable of monitoring multiple platforms: Oracle, MySQL, DB2, SAP ASE, Cloud (Amazon AWS and Azure) and of course SQL Server.
 In order to demonstrate some of the product features let's walk through a few typical issues that pretty much every database professional has seen at one time or another and show how this solution can be used to pinpoint and solve these issues.

 In each of the following examples we will assume that all we know is someone told us the system was slow at some point in time and they suspect it is/was the database that caused the issue.